kodecocodes/swift-style-guide/README.markdown

 For the above example using `UIGestureRecognizer`, 1 is unambiguous and preferred.

-**Pro Tip:** You can use Xcode's jump bar methods with argument labels.
+**Pro Tip:** You can use Xcode's jump bar to lookup methods with argument labels.

 ![Methods in Xcode jump bar](screens/xcode-jump-bar.png)